spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-interaction.md

 | Customer    | Storefront      | Canceled    |

 ## Order item’s status progress: Shipped by Merchant
-The merchant ships the item to the customer address.
-To input this information on Merchant Portal, the merchant triggers the event manually (the **Shipped** action button) or through the import of the new state via a CSV file.
+The merchant ships the item to the customer's address.
+To input this information on Merchant Portal, the merchant triggers the event manually (the **Shipped** action button) or by importing of the new state via a CSV file.
 The item’s state on the merchant state machine moves to *Shipped*.
 The Marketplace administrator also needs to make use of this info.
 They need to see that the item was also shipped in the Marketplace state machine.

 ![Order Item’s Status Progress: Shipped by Merchant](https://confluence-connect.gliffy.net/embed/image/6cea2d2f-1797-47ba-8a99-938aef05fc90.png?utm_medium=live&utm_source=custom)